-If you are someone who has always been partial to hanging baskets, yet you like succulents, you might be wondering, "What are my choices?".
+If you have always been partial to hanging baskets yet like succulents, you might wonder, "What are my choices?"
 Some succulents are best allowed to grow tall or straight out of a pot.
-However, many succulents enjoy growing in a hanging pot so they can stream down as each new piece starts.
+However, many succulents enjoy growing in a hanging pot, allowing the stems to drape as each new piece starts.

 Here are some popular hanging succulent plants.